 The charge transport mode transition when the two electron beams have nearly identical energies (e.g., \(\beta_1/\beta_2=0.95\)) is shown in Fig.~\ref{fig:Fig3}(d).
-Due to the negligible difference between the SCL currents of the two electron beams (\(\text{e}_1\) and \(\text{e}_2\)), the system exhibits behavior analogous to that of a single electron beam in terms of current transmission.
-That is, two groups of electrons can be treated as the same electrons while determining the transmitted current.
-When the total injected current \(J_0\) reaches the SCL current, the transport for the two groups of electrons can be simultaneously suppressed with partial reflection [M5, also see Fig.~\ref{fig:Fig1}(a5)].
-However, the low-energy electrons can be fully reflected when the total current is sufficiently large [see Fig.~\ref{fig:Fig3}(d)].
+Since the energy difference between the two electron beams (\(\text{e}_1\) and \(\text{e}_2\)) is negligible, their combined behavior in terms of charge transport closely resembles that of a single beam.
+Practically, the two groups of electrons can be treated as equivalent when determining the transmitted current.
+Therefore, the premature reflection of each beam (\(\text{e}_1\) or \(\text{e}_2\)) before reaching its respective SCL current is physically reasonable.
+Neither the \(\text{e}_1-\)beam nor the \(\text{e}_2-\) beam individually reaches its own SCL threshold, but the total injected current from both does.
+Once the total injected current \(J_0\) reaches the SCL threshold, transport for both beams is simultaneously suppressed via partial reflection [M5, also see Fig.~\ref{fig:Fig1}(a5)].
+Note that the beam electrons at lower energy are more strongly reflected when the total current is sufficiently large [see Fig.~\ref{fig:Fig3}(d)].
 Figure~\ref{fig:Fig3}(h) presents the charge transport mode transition pathway (\(\text{M1}\rightarrow\text{M2}\rightarrow\text{M5}\rightarrow\text{M4}\)) for \(\beta_1/\beta_2\rightarrow1\), which differs from the observed pathway for \(\beta_1/\beta_2<1\) [see Fig.~\ref{fig:Fig1}(e)].